 Slap me now.
 You have my permission…

 If you’re buying furniture at the thrift store, buy items that are real wood and not particleboard.
+Or items that have amazing grain and are heavy, solid pieces of furniture that will last for years to come.
 I love how solid furniture feels!
 And getting it for such a great price–it’s enough to make you literally squeal.
-Once, I was almost going to buy a coffee table from the thrift store which has a nice style, but when you looked underneath, you realized how cheap it really was.
-Stick with the quality stuff.

 10. Beware the hoarding bug!